rishonmathew/react-vite-website/README.md

   - Custom components for modularity

   - Vercel for deployment preview

+  - AI (chatgpt), for debugging, tidying code and general assistance

 I also learned to set up Tailwind’s newer PostCSS configuration, since Tailwind 4 updated how it works.